 False evangelism and false assurance

 Bill Johnson’s popular book “When Heaven Invades Earth” works under one fundamental assumption: true Christians should demonstrate the power of God in their lives.
-Not the ability to turn from sin, please God, or live a life of holiness and surrender.
+But he doesn’t mean the ability to turn from sin, please God, or live a life of holiness and surrender.
 To Johnson, the truest evidence of a person indwelt by the Holy Spirit is the manifestation of supernatural power.

 David Shrock has a concise and honest review of the book.
 In the review, Shrock takes great care to conclude that the book is heretical, a charge none of us should ever make lightly.
 I’d like to share several excerpts from the book with a small bit of commentary to help us see just how twisted Bill Johnson’s understanding of the gospel truly is and why he and Bethel Church deserve such a title.